bcgov/wps/api/README.md

 ##### Install project python requirements

-`poetry env use 3.10.4` doesn't actually honor the minor version, if you want 3.10.4 exactly, you have to find the location of the 3.10.4 binary and point to that.
+`poetry env use 3.10.4` doesn't actually honor the minor version, if you have more than one version of 3.10, and you want 3.10.4 exactly, you have to find the location of the 3.10.4 binary and point to that.

 ```bash
 pyenv which python